DLMedeiro/Achievo/README.md

 # Notes
+Day 2:
+going to use the boredAPI and create an app that will suggest activities to do when you can't decide.
+You can chose a random event from the API, or add in your own ideas.
+- Start ids from the API and add them to your rotation of lists
+- Need a login account to hold data.
+- Goal for today: Create log in page that matches Candidly, but for "Boredly"
+- Second goal create a nav bar connecting the current page to the log in

+Why is there no way to access the candidly main site from the login screen?

+Day 1:
 create-react-app . --template typescript
 Learned about React Hook Form
 Start with a basic to-do list with additional fields